MKrysz/USB_RemoteControl/README.md

 Embedded software was made using [STM32CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html) and VSCode using [stm32-for-vscode](https://github.com/bmd-studio/stm32-for-vscode) extension.

+F
 **Think about what to write here (maybe smth about USB descriptor?)** -->

 ## Android App

-Android App was made using [MIT App Inventor](https://appinventor.mit.edu/), and in design it tries to imitate classical remote control with some additional functions like send text or change current tan in a browser.
+Android App was made using [MIT App Inventor](https://appinventor.mit.edu/), and in design it tries to imitate classical remote control with some additional functions like send text or change current tab in a browser.
 Current version heavily supports controlling YTMusic web player.

 ![App Screenshot](USB_RemoteControl_readme/AppScreenshot.png)